church & state

 This separation of church & state, and specifically in relation to top-down religious influence is paramount to both the believer and the non-believer alike.
 As mentioned by the correspondence between the Danbury Baptist Association and Jefferson himself, it protects the rights of the individual.
 But one has to ask, was this a two dimensional wall?
 When modern activists invoke the “separation of church and state” phrase, their concern is not motivated by fear of top-down religious influence but more so with “bottom-up religious influence.”
 Whether it be a prayer at a public high school football game or the Ten Commandments displayed in front of a county courthouse, these represent a “bottom-up” approach or the individual’s faith influence on government.

 So, once again, was the “wall of separation” meant to be two dimensional?
 Did it create a barrier by which both top-down and bottom-up influences could be halted?
 If so, the Founding Fathers who established and deployed this principle did not get the message.
 In a letter to the Massachusetts Militia John Adams states, “Our Constitution was made only for a moral and religious People.
 It is wholly inadequate to the government of any other…” Further, George Washington writing to the states in 1783 proclaimed, “I now make it my earnest prayer, that God… would most graciously be pleased to dispose us all to do justice, to love mercy and to demean ourselves, with that charity, humility, and pacific temper of mind, which were the characteristics of the Divine Author of our blessed religion and without a humble imitation of whose example in these things, we can never hope to be a happy nation.”
 In addition to these and hundreds of other such quotes, the Continental and U.S. Congress developed dozens of proclamations urging the U.S. population to fast, pray, refrain from profanity, and invoke the benevolence of God in an effort ensure national felicity (happiness).
 Music, architecture, and symbolism of the colonial and Revolutionary period, all laden with references to God and the Bible.
 The evidence is available and overwhelming.
-The Founders of this country expected, encouraged, and implored the citizens of the United States to exercise their faith for the good of the nation proving that the wall of separation was a one dimensional wall; government would have no influence on individual worship but individuals of sound moral character and righteous virtue would undoubtedly be expected to influence their government.
+The Founders of this country expected, encouraged, and implored the citizens of the United States to exercise their faith for the good of the nation proving that the wall of separation was a one dimensional wall; government should have no influence on individual worship but individuals of sound moral character and righteous virtue were and are undoubtedly expected to engage, influence, and direct their government in such a way as to establish and maintain the favor of the Supreme Ruler of the Universe.